Welcome to the new Golem Cloud Docs! 👋

 RPC calls

-RPC calls on the caller side are also represented by a custom spans.
-First a span is created when the underlying RPC resource is initialized, with the following attributes:
+RPC calls on the caller side are also represented by custom spans.
+First, a span is created when the underlying RPC resource is initialized, with the following attributes:

 • name: span's name (rpc-connection)